-ʟ‑Taurine is a specialized amino acid.
-It acts as a pH buffer in the heart, skeletal muscles, and central nervous system.
+ʟ‑Taurine is an aminosulfonic acid which acts as a pH buffer in the heart, skeletal muscles, and central nervous system.

-This amino acid, ʟ‑taurine, is not as easily found in animal meat as other amino acids and it must either be synthesized by your body or taken in supplement form. ʟ‑Taurine synthesis requires ʟ‑cysteine and vitamin B6, both of which are not always present in sufficient quantities.
-Deficiencies in ʟ‑taurine can lead to epilepsy, hyperactivity, and poor brain function.
+ʟ‑Taurine is also employed in the construction of other amino acids.
+It’s also an important building block of protein, yet not as plentiful in animal meat as other amino acids, and it must either be synthesized by the body or taken in supplement form where a shortage has been identified. ʟ‑Taurine synthesis requires ʟ‑cysteine and vitamin B6, both of which are not always present in sufficient quantities.
+Deficiencies in ʟ‑taurine can lead to poor brain function.

 |Each vegetable capsule contains:|

 |Other ingredients: Vegetable magnesium stearate and microcrystalline cellulose in a non‑GMO vegetable capsule composed of vegetable carbohydrate gum and purified water.|